brunorijsman/dske-python/docs/protocol-guide.md

 ### Initiator encryptor sends key ID to responder encryptor

-Once the initiator encryptor (Patrick) has received the key ID and the key value from the initiator client (Carol), the initiator encryptor (Patrick) uses _some_ mechanism to send the key ID (but not the key value) to the responder encryptor (Porter).
+Once the initiator encryptor (Sam) has received the key ID and the key value from the initiator client (Carol), the initiator encryptor (Sam) uses _some_ mechanism to send the key ID (but not the key value) to the responder encryptor (Sofia).
 Note that (unlike the key value) the key ID is not a secret; it is perfectly okay to send it over a public channel.

-The exact mechanism that is used for sending the key ID depends on which encryption protocol the encryptors Patrick and Porter as using.
+The exact mechanism that is used for sending the key ID depends on which encryption protocol the encryptors Sam and Sofia as using.
 For example, if they are running [IPsec](https://en.wikipedia.org/wiki/IPsec) as the encryption protocol, the IPsec protocol uses some extensions defined in